Decaying Dark Matter: Simulations and Weak-Lensing Forecast: Parameter forecast analysis

 So far, we have marginalised over baryonic parameters assuming that we have no prior knowledge of the baryonic suppression effect on the matter power spectrum.
 In Ref.~\citep{Schneider2019b}, however, it was shown that future X-ray data may be used to strongly constrain the baryonic parameters, e.g. via the observed fraction of gas in haloes.
 In order to estimate how much can be gained by including additional information about baryons, we run another MCMC chain fixing the baryonic parameters to their default values.

 The resulting posteriors of the WL+CMB analysis with fixed baryons is shown as green contours in the left-hand panel of Fig.~\ref{fig:Results_nomnu}.
 They are 40 percent tighter compared to the case with free baryonic parameters and 60 percent tighter compared to current constraints from Planck.
-As there is a strong degeneracy between the DDM parameters and the baryonic feedback parameters, fixing the latter leads to a significant improvement in constraining power.
+As there is a noticeable degeneracy between the DDM parameters and the baryonic feedback parameters, fixing the latter leads to a significant improvement in constraining power.
 It highlights the importance of better understanding and constraining baryonic feedback for future WL surveys.
+In Appendix~\ref{sec:AForecast} we show the complete posterior distributions from our MCMC runs.
+More details about parameter degeneracies can be found there.

 Regarding the special case of $f=1$ (i.e. all DM being allowed to decay), we obtain $\tau\geq 89.08$ Gyr for the WL only case, $\tau\geq 154.19$ Gyr for the WL+CMB case, and $\tau\geq 289.28$ Gyr for the WL+CMB case with fixed baryonic parameters.
 For the limit of very large decay rates ($\tau<34$ Gyr), on the other hand, we obtain limits on the decaying-to-total DM fraction of $f<0.38$ for the WL-only case, $f<0.17$ for the WL+CMB case, and $f<0.12$ for WL+CMB case with fixed baryonic parameters.
-Note that all these limits are at 95$\%$ CL.
+Note that all these limits are at 95 percent CL.

-Ref.\citep{Poulin16} reports a lower bound of 3.8\% for the fraction of DDM that has decayed between recombination and today (at 95\% CL).
+Ref.\citep{Poulin16} reports a lower bound of 3.8 percent for the fraction of DDM that has decayed between recombination and today (at 95 percent CL).
 We emphasize that this is not the same constraint that we obtain on $f$ when observing the limit of small decay lifetimes (our smallest bin being $31.6 $ Gyr $< \tau < 34$ Gyr).
 In our case the fraction $f$ represents the decaying-to-total DM fraction at the beginning of the simulation.
 Tighter constraints on $f$ could be achieved by exploring cases with small decay lifetimes (smaller than the age of the Universe), a domain we do not explore in this work.